codercms/laravel-pg-conn-pool/README.md

 ```

 Add `PooledConnectionReturnMiddleware` to the app global middlewares list (`app/Http/Kernel.php` - `$middleware`).

+## Notes
+* When you use following methods from LazyConnection, you should return connection manually,
+by calling $lazyConnection->returnConnection();
+    * getConnection
+    * getPdo
+    * getRawPdo
+    * getReadPdo
+    * getRawReadPdo
+    * getDoctrineConnection

+* Since the connection pool represents a lot of connection, when logging SQL queries,
+  the "getQueryLog" method will return query log with the ID of the connection that executed the query

+* Following methods on LazyConnection may not work (because they rely on the real connection):
+    * setPdo
+    * setReadPdo
+    * disconnect
+    * reconnect

 ## Building pdo_pgsql
 Dockerfile with build example of pdo_pgsql in this repo.